 3) Files.com account – If you don’t have one, you can sign up for your free trial here.

-Once you have all the prerequisites in place, you can take the following steps:
+Once you have all the prerequisites in place, take now the following steps:

 Deploy Remote Server Mount